Close

 Risk Management Policy

-During the year under review, a revised risk management policy/framework was adopted by the Board.
-This framework, inter alia, includes identification of internal and external risks faced by the Company, including financial, operational, sectoral, sustainability, information, cyber security, strategic or any other risk as may be determined by the Risk Management Committee and the measures for risk mitigation, reporting of critical risks within the Company and Business Continuity Plan.
+Pursuant to regulation 21 of the Listing Regulations, 2015, as amended, risk management policy/ framework was adopted by the Board.
+This framework, inter alia, includes identification of internal and external risks faced by the Company, including financial, operational, sectoral, sustainability, information, cyber security, strategic or any other risk as may be determined by the risk management committee and the measures for risk mitigation, reporting of critical risks within the Company and business continuity plan.

 Information on the development and implementation of a risk management policy for the Company is given in the Corporate Governance Report.